ATNF/askapsoft/Code/Doc/user/current/doc/tutorials/basiccontinuum.rst

 The above finds the correct gains for beam 0.
 To solve them for all other beams, we need to do the same for beams 1-8.
 To do this for beam 1, we copy the parset to **calibrator-BEAM1.in** and change "BEAM0" in the dataset name to "BEAM1".
-Similarly, copy the qsub file to **calibrator-BEAM1.qsub** and replace "BEAM0" in the filenames with "BEAM1", then submit.
+Similarly, copy the sbatch file to **calibrator-BEAM1.sbatch** and replace "BEAM0" in the filenames with "BEAM1", then submit.

 All other parameters (for now) can remain the same.
 The direction, importantly, is the